Conobi/politiscales/questions.md

 45. Dismissals of employees should be forbidden except if it is justified.
 46. Minimal levels of salary should be ensured to make sure that a worker can live off their work.
 47. It is necessary to avoid a private monopoly.
-48. Loans contracted in the public sphere (State, regions, collectivities...) should not necessarily be refunded.
+48. Loans contracted by the public sector (states, regions, communities) do not necessarily have to be repaid.
 49. Some sectors or type of employment should be financially supported.
 50. Market economy is optimal when it is not regulated.
 51. Nowadays employees are free to choose when signing a contract with their future employer.